 - (1) The fees payable to Credit Suisse First Boston Corporation ("Credit Suisse First Boston"), the dealer manager for the Rights Offering, will vary depending on the number of Rights exercised by Rights Holders other than HLR and Roche Holdings.
-Credit Suisse First Boston will also receive a financial advisory fee of \$. - (2) Before deducting other expenses of the Rights Offering and the Amended Credit Agreement payable by the Company estimated at \$. - (3) Assumes that only HLR and Roche Holdings exercise their Basic
+Credit Suisse First Boston will also receive a financial advisory fee of \$. - (2) Before deducting other expenses of the Rights Offering and the Amended Credit Agreement payable by the Company estimated at \$.

-Subscription Privilege with respect to approximately 5,000,000 shares of Series B PIK Preferred Stock.
+(3) Assumes that only HLR and Roche Holdings exercise their Basic Subscription Privilege with respect to approximately 5,000,000 shares of Series B PIK Preferred Stock.
 If the remaining shares of Preferred Stock offered hereby are sold to Rights Holders other than HLR and Roche Holdings, the total Subscription Price, total Dealer Manager and Solicitation Fees and total Proceeds to Company would be , and , respectively.

-The Dealer Manager for the Rights Offering is: Credit Suisse First Boston Prospectus dated , 1997.
+The Dealer Manager for the Rights Offering is:

+Credit Suisse First Boston

+Prospectus dated , 1997.
-The annual dividend for each share of Series A Exchangeable Preferred Stock offered hereby is \$, payable in cash.
-The annual dividend for each share of Series B PIK Preferred Stock offered hereby is \$, payable in shares of Series B PIK Preferred Stock until , 2000 and payable in cash thereofter.
-The Put for the stock until , 2000

-, 2000. and payable in cash thereafter.
-The Preferred Stock is convertible on or after , 1997 in the case of the Series A Exchangeable Preferred Stock, and on or after , 2000 in the case of the Series B PIK Prefe Stock, and on or after , 2000 in the case of the Series B PIK Preferred Stock, in each case, at the option of the holder, unless previously redeemed, into shares of Common Stock at a rate (subject to certain events) of shares of Common Stock for each share of Preferred Stock, equivalent to a for each share of Common Stock.
-The shares of conversion price of \$ Series A Exchangeable Preferred Stock will be exchangeable, subject to certain conditions, at the option of the Company, in whole (but not in part), on any dividend payment date on or after , 2000 for the Company's % Convertible Subordinated Notes due 2012 (the "Notes") at a rate of \$50 principal amount of Notes for each share of Series A Exchangeable Preferred Stock.
-The Series B PIK Preferred Stock will not be exchangeable for Notes Except as described above the terms of the Series A Evolution Notes.
+The annual dividend for each share of Series A Exchangeable Preferred Stock offered hereby is \$ Preferred Stock offered hereby is \$, payable in cash.
+The annual dividend for each share of Series B PIK Preferred Stock offered hereby is \$ payable in shares of Series B PIK Preferred Stock until and payable in cash thereafter.
+The Preferred Stock is convertible on or after , 1997 in the case of the Series A Exchangeable Preferred Stock, and on or after , 2000 in the case of the Series B PIK Preferred Stock, in each case, at the option of the holder, unless previously redeemed, into shares of Common Stock at a rate (subject to certain events) of shares of Common Stock for each share of Preferred Stock, equivalent to a conversion price of \$ for each share of Common Stock.
+The shares of Series A Exchangeable Preferred Stock will be exchangeable, subject to certain conditions, at the option of the Company, in whole (but not in part), on any dividend payment date on or after , 2000 for the Company's Convertible Subordinated Notes due 2012 (the "Notes") at a rate of \$50 principal amount of Notes for each share of Series A Exchangeable Preferred Stock.
+The Series B PIK Preferred Stock will not be exchangeable for Notes.
 Except as described above, the terms of the Series A Exchangeable Preferred Stock and the Series B PIK Preferred Stock are identical in all respects.
-The Preferred Stock is not redeemable prior to 2000.
-0n or after such date, the Company may redeem the Preferred Stock, in whole or in part at the prices set forth herein, plus in each case, accrued and unpaid dividends.
+The Preferred Stock is not redeemable prior to or after such date, the Company may redeem the Preferred Stock, in whole or in part at the prices set forth herein, plus in each case, accrued and unpaid dividends.
 See "Description of Preferred Stock" and "Description of the Notes."
 All shares of Preferred Stock issued and outstanding as of 2012 shall be redeemed by the Company at the redemption price of \$50 per share.
 Dividends on the Preferred Stock are cumulative from the date of issuance and are payable quarterly in arrears commencing , 1997.
 See "Description of Preferred Stock."